Soapy7261/yolks/README.md

 - `3.12-git` (based off the 3.12-tini yolk) which adds git to the image, so you can clone repos and stuff

+- `3.12-mr` (based off the 3.12-git yolk) which is just a different entrypoint.sh file to run multiple main.py files in a scripts folder, I use this to run the too many discord bots I have, since I can't justify having an individual container for each one

 - `3.13` Python 3.13

 - `3.13-nep` Python 3.13, no extra packages